y330/FragmentQR/README.md

  ----

-**FragmentQR is a chromium extension that simplifies linking to certain text on a webpage and generating a QR code for it, that will highlight the text in yellow when scanned.** Like this (later it will work)
+**FragmentQR is a chromium extension that allows linking to relevant text on a webpage and generating a QR code for it, that will highlight the text in yellow when scanned.** Like this (later it will work)

 ### Highlight of FragmentQR